-- The Judaizers accused Paul of receiving his gospel, perhaps, from the 12 apostles but it was not by direct revelation. - Paul had to defend his ministry against his accusers.
-The Judaizers attacked the messenger to undermine the message.
-Paul had to undo this work and build the messenger back up.
-Paul does this, not because he is puffed up with pride, but so his life-changing gospel message is received. - Paul received his gospel message by direct revelation.
+- The Judaizers claim Paul received his gospel, perhaps, from the 12 apostles but it was not by direct revelation. - Paul has to defend his ministry against his accusers. - Paul received his gospel message by direct revelation.
 He received it directly from Jesus Himself.
 It began on the road to Damascus but was greatly developed during his 3-year sabbatical in the Arabian wilderness. - In Galatians 4:25, Paul basically said that Moses received the Law on Mount Sinai in Arabia.
-Many thought Mount Sinai was in Egypt, but Paul corrected that thought and said Mount Sinai, where the Law was given, was in Arabia. - Here's an interesting thought.
-The Judaizers claimed Paul didn't have legitimate authority to preach his version of the gospel that is free from the works of the Law.
-But Paul, in essence, made this claim: "Moses received the Law at Mount Sinai in Arabia.
-In a similar way, I received my gospel of grace in Arabia.
-Just as Moses had authority, so do I."
+Many thought that Mount Sinai was in Egypt, but Paul corrects that thought and says that Mount Sinai, where the Law was given, was in Arabia. - Here's such an interesting thought.
+The Judaizers were claiming that Paul doesn't have legitimate authority to preach his version of the gospel that is free from the works of the Law.
+But Paul is in essence making this claim.
+Moses received the Law at Mount Sinai in Arabia.
+In a similar way, I received my message of the gospel of grace in Arabia.
+Just as Moses had authority, so do I.